Toledo Zoo & Aquarium: Reptile House

 The Reptile House currently holds 1000 species of snakes, lizards, and a saltwater crocodile.
-Behind it is a Native Ohio Species Area, featuring natural wetland structures and native turtles such as spiny softshell turtles and spotted turtles.
+Behind it was a Native Ohio Species Area, featuring natural wetland structures and native turtles such as spiny softshell turtles and spotted turtles.
 Near it is a raptor barn and at the exit is an exhibit for red-footed tortoises and leopard tortoises.
 Former species include the Cuban crocodile, Burmese mountain tortoises, Chinese alligators, and tegus.
+It closed in 2025 and will be remodeled and opened in 2026.

 Tembo Trail

-Tembo Trail is located on the south side of zoo and is one of the largest areas within the zoo.
+Tembo Trail is located on the south side of the zoo and is one of the largest areas within the zoo.
 Tembo Trail currently features African elephants, hippos, North American river otters, grizzly bears, Tasmanian devils, meerkats, Bactrian camels, yaks, naked mole rats, and a Kodiak bear named Dodge.
 In the recent past, Tembo Trail has also featured slender-snouted crocodiles, spotted-necked otters, southern white rhinos, dromedaries, and white lions on loan from Siegfried and Roy.
 Tembo Trail exhibits an Indian rhino named Aashish who was acquired from The Wilds in early 2018.

 One of the most famous exhibits within Tembo Trail is the Hippoquarium.
-The Hippoquarium houses the zoo's two hippos which can be viewed underwater.
+The Hippoquarium houses the zoo's two hippos, which can be viewed underwater.
 The Toledo Zoo was the first to have such viewing of hippos and was also the first to film the underwater birth of a hippo.